Kodowa/incidentalcomplexity/_posts/2017-02-14-ex1-crazy-mike.md

 ```
 search @session @browser
-  [#app page:"computers"]
+  [#app page: "Computers"]
   view = [#page-contents]

 bind @browser
-  view <- [class:"main-page" children:
+  view <- [class: "main-page" children:
-    [#p text:"Need to compute things?
+    [#p text: "Need to compute things?
 We can help."]
     [#div class:("computer", "pic")]
-    [#p text:"One of our many fine products, this War Operations Plan Response supercomputer was repossessed from the US Dept. of Defense in 1984.
+    [#p text: "One of our many fine products, this War Operations Plan Response supercomputer was repossessed from the US Dept. of Defense in 1984.
 Comes with classic games such as chess, checkers, backgammon, poker, tic-tac-toe, and Global Thermonuclear War, though it has been known not to play.
 Open box, comes as-is.
 Strict no return policy."]]
 ```

 #### Televisions